 Penelope Bass is a writer and editor based in Portland, Oregon, where she has been covering the food and drinks scene for the better part of a decade for both regional and national outlets.
 Currently, she drinks professionally on behalf of Imbibe Magazine where she is the associate editor.
 She prefers to sip her tequila, drinks way too much coffee, and will eat nearly anything you put in front of her, particularly if it is raw.

-Our 25 favorite places to eat and drink in Portland.
+Our 25 favorite places to eat and drink in Portland, OR.

 Toro Bravo is a small, Inner Northeast Spanish restaurant that serves small bites and entrées, along with a $50 tasting menu that we really like.